pavankat/medium-node-express-mongo-app/README.md

-# MOST IMPORTANT THING EVER - debugging a node app

-* Installing node inspector globally
-	* sudo npm install -g node-inspector
-* In a new tab, directory, run this in the file directory: node --debug ./bin/www
-* In a new tab, run this in the file directory: node-inspector

-##OR

-* couldn't get any of this to work in execution
-	* node debug app.js

-	* then use debugger;

-	* then
-		* cont, c - Continue execution
-		* next, n - Step next
-		* step, s - Step in
-		* out, o - Step out
-		* pause - Pause running code (like pause button in Developer Tools)

 # This is a JEMN STACK CRUD sample app (jQuery, Express.js, mongoDB, Node.js)
 * We'll be leveraging the ajax and dom functions that jQuery provides to make our app a single page app.
 * Express.js is the framework we'll use to handle routing, handling of parameters and rendering of HTML